Goffs Oak: Religion

+The village gained its own Church of England District Church of St James's in 1861 before it and Hammondstreet were formally split off from the ancient parish of Cheshunt ten years later.

+Roman Catholics in the village have been served by St Martin de Porres Church in nearby Cuffley since 1963.
 The original Goffs Oak Methodist Church was built in 1868, but was replaced by a modern building in the 1970s.
 It is in Newgatestreet Road, close to the War Memorial.

 Notable people

 Victoria Beckham was raised in the village.
 Former Netherlands striker Robin Van Persie lived in the area.
 The tennis player Richard Lewis lived in Jones Road, Goffs Oak, and attended Goffs School during the late 1960s and early 1970s.
 He went on to represent Great Britain in the Davis Cup, and is now Chair of SportEngland.
-In April 2012, Richard Lewis was appointed Chief Executive Officer at the All England Tennis Club, Wimbledon.
+In April 2012, Richard Lewis was appointed chief executive officer at the All England Tennis Club, Wimbledon.
 The former Glamorgan wicketkeeper Colin Metson, now Community and Cricket Development Manager of Glamorgan County Cricket Club, was born in the village in 1963.

 Buster Miekle, a member of Unit 4 + 2 (a local group who in 1965 sang the No.1 hit song Concrete and Clay) used to live in Goffs Oak.